-5. Getting Places
+6. Getting Places

 In NZ, you will not have a driver to drive you places.
 You will need to be very independent in getting yourself to and from events, sports practice, shops etc. We expect your host parents to treat you just the same as their own family.
 Sometimes you will get picked up and other times you will need to catch buses, walk or bike.
+Your Host family will usually live within walking or biking distance of school.